 Technique has been originally developed by Sakichi Toyoda and used in Toyota Motor Corporation during the evolution of manufacturing methodologies.
 It gained big popularity and is used by such methodologies like Kaizen, Lean, Six Sigma.

 Not always you will need 5 questions to get to the root cause of the problem.
 Sometimes 4 questions are enough and sometimes more will be necessary.

-Survey research is often starting point or one of the stages of work on business problem.
-That is why we decided to present on our blog tool and techniques that work best with online surveys and questionnaires, but also could be used alone or with combination with other management tools.
+Survey research is often starting point or one of the stages of work on business problems.
+That is why we decided to present on our blog tools and techniques that work best with online surveys and questionnaires, but also could be used alone or in combination with other management tools.